Introduction

 To see the full list of cloud services rclone supports, see the rclone documentation.

 When using rclone, if it asks you to use auto-config, you should normally say “No”.
-SCG is a remote/headless machine, and choosing auto-config will normally launch a web browser.
-If you have X11 configured or are using a virtual desktop you can say “Yes”, but most of ths time you should say “No”, and then follow the instructions.
+SCG is a remote/headless machine and choosing auto-config will normally launch a web browser, which won’t be able to come up via a terminal session.
+If you are using a virtual desktop via OnDemand, however, you can say “Yes” because rclone will be able to open a browser.

 Here are quick links to remote-specific instructions that will be useful to SCG users: